SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/02-The-Java-Language.md

 Together, all compiled fragments build up the program machine code, making it executable by a **microprocessor**.

 ## Interpreters
 The **interpreter** is "a **program which executes programs**".

-An interpreter itself, is alswo written in a programming language.
+An interpreter itself is also written in a programming language.

-It executes the commands in the program code **one after another**, as it is able to process not only a single command or sequences of commands, but also more complicated programming language constructions.
+It executes the commands in the program code **one after another**, as it can process not only a single command or sequences of commands, but also more complicated programming language constructions.
 [/slide]

 [slide hideTitle]